gerryvel/NMEA2000_TPW/README.md

 # TPW Sensor Modul

-Idea and basics for this Pojekt is "NMEA2000-TempPressure" from [@AK-Homberger](https://github.com/AK-Homberger) and "NMEA0183-to-NMEA2000" with ESP32 [@AndrasSzep](https://github.com/AndrasSzep).
+Idea and basics for this Pojekt is "NMEA2000-TempPressure" from [@AK-Homberger](https://github.com/AK-Homberger).

 This repository shows how to measure temperature and barometric pressure with a BMP388 sensor and send it to NMEA2000 network.
 Additional work a Gateway with inputs NMEA0183 TCP-Stream from my Windsensor "NoWa" or "Yachta" [@norbert-walter](https://github.com/norbert-walter) and send to NMEA2000.